 The shop failed, and Gary went into recovery.
 And though he’s been clean for more than three decades, his path to success wasn’t easy.
 “I’ve been lucky to have amazing people in my life who were willing to help, even when I least deserved it.”
 But help they did.
 With the help of a good friend, Gary entered financial services at MetLife, and while he learned the business there, it didn’t fit his entrepreneurial nature.
 It was time to start his own firm.
 “It sounds crazy, but I came into the business completely broke.
 What pushed me forward—every day—was having a mentor who believed in me.
 Luckily, I was at a point in my life where I was completely humbled, and I was finally ready to really to listen…and to learn.”
 His mentor, Bernie Mayer, took Gary under his wing, teaching him the business and even giving him rides into the city to save Gary the train fare.
 “I had no connections, but I had a passion to help people, and that’s what’s made all the difference.”

-Gary opened the doors to Madison Planning Group in 1997, followed by the Syracuse office in 2007, then Boca Raton in 2008, and Long Island in 2013.
+Gary opened the doors to Madison Planning Group in 1997 in White Plains, Westchester County NY, followed by the Syracuse office in 2007, Long Island in 2013 and Lake Worth FL in 2017.
 Gary attributes the firm’s success to the fact he and his team are focused on one thing: managing the success of every single client.
 “For me, it’s all about relationships and helping people.
 The best part of my day is when a client tells me—or others—that I’m ‘family.’
 I love teaching, I love helping, and I love seeing my work pay off for the people I care about.”

 Of course, anyone around Gary will tell you that one of his greatest traits is his willingness to help others.
 But Gary doesn’t see himself as a hero.
 “Really, I do what I do for me, not for them.
 When I help someone out, it makes that little kid with no self esteem and no direction feel pretty darned good.”
 Yet everyone who talks about Gary has a story to tell of how he’s helped—and even changed their lives completely.
 “Everybody deserves redemption,” says Gary.
 “I believe there are a lot of people out there who just need a break to get back on their feet.
 Whether I’m helping someone get on a better financial path or a better life path, that’s why I’m here.”